West Virginia Department of Economic Development marks 10th anniversary of STEP grant program

 Building on success

 “We’re excited to have a new distributor in South Korea,” McCown said.
-“We’re also very appreciative of the efforts of great people like Jessica Son and happy to work with the great people from the West Virginia Development Office.”
+“We’re also very appreciative of the efforts of great people like Jessica Son and happy to work with the great people from the West Virginia Department of Economic Development.”